Using the MySQL Yum Repository / Installing MySQL on Linux Using the MySQL Yum Repository

 gpgcheck=1

 Find the entry for the subrepository you want to configure, and edit the enabled option.
 Specify enabled=0 to disable a subrepository, or enabled=1 to enable a subrepository.
-For example, to install MySQL 8.0, make sure you have enabled=0 for the above subrepository entry for MySQL 5.7, and have enabled=1 for the entry for the 8.0 series:
+For example, to install MySQL 8.0, make sure you have enabled=0 for the other MySQL series entries and enabled=1 for MySQL 8.0.

 You should only enable subrepository for one release series at any time.
 When subrepositories for more than one release series are enabled, Yum uses the latest series.